-Thanks to a massive global effort that has been going on for decades, HIV is now a manageable disease.
+Thanks to a massive global effort that has been going on for decades, many people living with HIV are surviving and thriving.
 We also have ways to prevent transmission.
-And researchers around the world are working steadily on exciting new prevention methods like drug-releasing implants, injectables, microbicides, and vaccines.
+And researchers around the world are working on exciting new prevention methods like drug-releasing implants, microbicides, and vaccines.

 How can you help?
 Know the facts, spread the word, volunteer for a study, join a community advisory board.
-Working together, we will be the generation to end the HIV/AIDS epidemic.
+Working together, we will be the generation to end the HIV and AIDS epidemic.

-We already have approved methods that prevent people from getting HIV, and researchers are working hard to develop more.
-With more variety of options, people will have choice in preventing HIV in ways that make sense for their lives.
+We already have available methods that prevent people from getting HIV, and researchers are working hard to develop more.
+With more options, people will have choice in preventing HIV in ways that make sense for their lives.

 “I think some people know about the biomedical field, but we want people to know, hey, people are working on a vaccine, and have you ever heard of something like microbicides?”

-"We'll always have male and female condoms.
+"We'll always have condoms.
 But how wonderful it would be if we could have a lubricant or a gel that would have anti-HIV properties, a vaccine, a shot?"

 "I hope I can give give my kids a world where HIV is very low threat to them, but I am planning to give them a world where they can know a community that is whole and vibrant..."